DylanOrange/DylanOrange.github.io/_publications/5-Dynamic Object Tracking and Reconstruction with Dense Optical Flow-5.md

 ![arch](../files/thesis_arch.png)

 <p align = "justify">
-The input images undergo a series of processing steps.
-First, they are passed through an iterative optical flow estimator to determine the correspondence between frames.
-Subsequently, the image is segmented using instance segmentation techniques.
-We then proceed to estimate the camera pose and dynamic object pose through a differentiable dynamic bundle adjustment layer, which is solved using a Gauss-Newton optimization approach.
+The input images are passed through an iterative optical flow estimator to determine the correspondence between frames, and Mask-RCNN is used to segment static and dynamic regions.
+We then proceed to estimate the camera pose and dynamic object pose through a differentiable dynamic bundle adjustment layer given the estimated correspondence, which is solved using Gauss-Newton optimization.
 This layer produces depth and pose residuals to maximize the compatibility between the updated correspondence induced by depth and pose and the correspondence estimated by the network.
-The updated correspondence is then fed back into the optical flow estimator until the depth, pose, and flow converge.
+The updated correspondence is then fed back into the optical flow estimator until the depth, pose, and correspondence converge.
 </p>

 ---